 8. Do Not Pay Twice

-This is a known problem, and if you’ve already made the mistake of entering credit card information two times—you’re not alone and the Common App promises to arrange for refunds.
+This has been a problem in the past, and if you’ve already made the mistake of entering credit card information two times—you’re not alone and the Common App promises to arrange for refunds.

 To avoid the issue, simply don’t pay twice.